 Skip to main content

-The problem?
-With the volume of global academic output growing rapidly, over 5.1 million peer-reviewed articles were published in 2022 alone per the International Association of Scientific, Technical, and Medical Publishers (STM), choosing the right academic research software means sorting through dozens of options with overlapping features, inconsistent pricing, and wildly different approaches.
+Choosing the right academic research software means sorting through dozens of options with overlapping features, inconsistent pricing, and wildly different approaches.
 Some focus on citation management.
 Others specialize in qualitative analysis.
-A new wave of AI-powered platforms tries to do everything.
+Open-source projects such as Calkit, URSA, ERA, AutoRA, and NanoResearch focus on reproducible research workflows and scientific automation.
+A new wave of AI-powered platforms tries to connect these layers for day-to-day researchers.
+This guide covers what each does well and which workflow it fits.

-What to Look For in Academic Research Software
+What Should You Look For in Academic Research Software?

 Source management and citation handling.
 Your software needs to store, organize, and cite papers reliably.
 Look for support for standard citation formats (APA, MLA, Chicago, BibTeX) and integration with academic databases like PubMed, Semantic Scholar, and Google Scholar.